f5devcentral/f5-ast-labs/docs/index.rst

 Welcome to the |classbold| for F5 Test Drive Labs |year|

 .. attention::
-   The Agility team is using this repo to document our "read-the-docs" process.
+   F5 solutions engineer and architecture teams use this repo to document our "read-the-docs" process.

 |repoinfo|